 A sealed vial of 17P has a shelf life of about 3 months.
 Once a vial is open it should be used within 30 days.

 What is the status of FDA's Approval for the Use of 17P to Prevent Preterm Labor?

-In 2011 the FDA approved a commercially available 17P drug known as MakenaTM for use in preventing recurring preterm birth.
+In 2011 the FDA approved a commercially available 17P drug known as MakenaR for use in preventing recurring preterm birth.
 This product is carefully monitored by the FDA.
-For more information about MakenaTM please click here.
+For more information about MakenaR please click here.